jsarchibald/cs50/exercises/week6.md

 - To get the number of frames in the `wave` file, you can use `infile.getnframes()`.
 To create a list filled with NULL values, or `None` in Python, that has as many NULLs/Nones as the number of frames, you can write `reordered = [None] * infile.getnframes()`.
 - To go to a particular frame, you can use `infile.setpos(frame_number)`.
 - To get one frame, you can use `infile.readframes(1)`.

+### Testing

+Run this to test!

+`python unmix.py mystery.wav mystery.wav.csv output.wav`

+Then listen to `output.wav` to see if it worked!